aws-solutions-library-samples/guidance-for-open-source-3d-reconstruction-toolbox-for-gaussian-splats-on-aws/README.md

 - create the infrastructure required to create a gaussian splat from a video or set of images
 - create the mechanism to run the code and perform 3D reconstruction
-- enable a user to create a 3D gaussian splat from the backend (no UI) using open source tools and AWS by uploading a video (.mp4 or .mov) or images (.png or .jpg) and metadata (.json) into S3
+- enable a user to create a 3D gaussian splat using open source tools and AWS by uploading a video (.mp4 or .mov) or images (.png or .jpg) and metadata (.json) into S3
+- provide a 3D viewer for viewing the photo-realistic effects and performant nature of gaussian splats

 ### Architecture Diagram

 <div align="center">
 <img src="assets/images/gs-workflow-arch.PNG" width=70%>
 <br/>
-<i>Figure 1: 3D Reconstruction Toolbox for Gaussian Splats on AWS Reference Architecture  </i>
+<i>Figure 1: 3D Reconstruction Toolbox for Gaussian Splats on AWS Reference Architecture</i>
 </div>

 ### Architecture Steps